saayxee/countries-api/README.md

 ## Setup
 > [!NOTE]
-> Ensure you have Node.js, npm and git installed on your machine.
+> Ensure you have Node.js, npm, and git installed on your machine.

 **Clone the repository**